 Catherine Craig, RA

-Project Manager & Registered Architect
+Project Architect & Registered Architect

 Catherine Craig is inspired by architecture that articulates reverence for the human and natural history of a place combined with architectural layers that highlight a place’s contemporary experience.

 Catherine joined Sanders Architecture in September of 2015, bringing her expertise in environmental design to the firm.
 She previously worked at Andersson Wise Architects where she was project manager for the Topfer Theatre at ZACH project, as well as a design team member on Block 21 W Austin Hotel and Condominiums.

 During 2004 and 2005 she was involved with a University of Texas graduate studio project with Sergio Palleroni focusing on the design and construction of two adobe houses for the Yaqui tribe in Sonora, Mexico, in collaboration with the PROVAY Institute.